 But why iOS?
 What might be the reason significant enough to form a trend and even a standard?
 The answer is clear and straightforward - you simply get more money from the App Store.
-But as soon as it becomes clear that the product is doing well, make sure you have all the resources needed to shift to the Android version.
+But as soon as it becomes clear that the product is doing well, make sure you have all the resources needed to convert the iOS app to the Android version.

 Of course, you can have some doubts and thoughts regarding the shift.
-For example, Android market fragmentation is one of the biggest fears developers face.
+For example, Android market fragmentation is one of the biggest fears the developers face.
 But we have put together some concepts, thoughts, and ideas to reassure you that the so-called Android shift is not as difficult and complicated as it seems.

-According to the statistics, iOS dominates the western markets, the US, England, Canada, Australia and Ireland in particular.
+According to the statistics, iOS dominates the western markets, the US, England, Canada, Australia, and Ireland in particular.
 Yes, talking about the global trend Android is the dominant here, however, a lot of developers start with iOS, shifting to Android later.
 The reason here is pretty simple - their target audience is mostly concentrated on the markets, dominated by iOS.

 An important thing to notice: the startup location has almost nothing to do with the geographical area of the app market, especially now in 2021.
 Startups try to target Western markets first regardless of their location.
 These markets support massive sales, in-app purchases are also more developed there.
 It means the user's average revenue is more substantial.

-Sometimes the stakeholders have fear, related to the number of resources to be tested.
+Sometimes the stakeholders have fear, related to the amount of resources to be tested.
 But when you are working with Celadon, this fear should not bother you at all.
 We possess all the latest and most popular Android devices in-house, so our clients can expect constant support and bug fixes (if any).

 If you have published your app in the App Store at least once, you get what we mean.
-Two or three weeks in the case of iOS seems to be too much in comparison with 3-4 days for Android, however, you can do updates daily and they will be delivered to the users.
+Two or three weeks in the case of iOS seems to be too much in comparison with 3-4 days for Android, however you can do updates daily, and they will be delivered to the users.

 We do hope that the idea of converting iOS applications to Android does not seem so scary and terrifying.
 To nail it, let us provide you with some additional arguments in favor of Android.